wabkia/slippi-wiki/MACOS_ADAPTER_INSTALL.md

 > NOTE: MacOS versions below 10.13 "High Sierra" are **NOT** supported

-#### **When entering terminal commands, pay attention to the output: if it says no such file, failure, or anything of the sorts, start from step 1.
+> INFO: **When entering terminal commands, pay attention to the output!
+If it says no such file, failure, or anything of the sorts, start again from Step 1.
 Third party offbrand adapters may or may not work.**

 ## Step 1:
 1. Boot your Mac into recovery mode by restarting and holding CMD + R until the Apple logo appears.